 Alyson’s experience at the end of the year was like a mirror image of mine at the beginning, although hers was more severe.
 Both experiences illustrate the impact of peer relations on mental illness, and vice-versa.
 Her illness clearly had a huge effect on me and her other friends.
 Speaking with her after she returned to school was important for me, as it started to break down some of the mystery and stigma associated with mental illness in our culture.
 If it could happen to her, whom I considered to be one of the best people in the world, then it could happen to any of us.

 This story took an unexpected turn when I recently got back in touch with Alyson, 20 years after we had lost contact.
-I was surprised to learn that she didn’t remember me at all, even after I tried to jog her memory.
-We messaged back and forth almost all day between seeing my clinic patients, and she still couldn’t remember me at the end of the day.
-Here I had been putting this girl on a pedestal for all of these years, writing and recording songs about her, and she didn’t even remember me!
+We messaged back and forth for several hours while I was in clinic one day, and I tried everything I could think of to jog her memory, but at the end of the day she still couldn’t think of who I was.
+I had been putting this girl on a pedestal for all of these years, writing and recording songs about her, and she couldn’t remember me at all!

 She explained, “There is so much in my life that I can’t remember and just slips through my fingers!
 So please don’t take offense.
 Some times I think it’s a bit of a coping mechanism as well.
 There are some things with my health that would have been kind of painful to have a clear memory of.
 But coming back in contact with you has been nothing but a pleasure.
 And I’m glad that I was able to show you some kindness way back when, because I can always do kindness, no matter what!!”